jamesshore/ergotest/docs/test_api.md

 * getConfig<T>(key: string): T

-If this test suite was run with a configuration object (see the [automation API](automation_api.md)), gets the configuration value associated with `key`.
+Gets the configuration value associated with `key`.
 This is useful for defining test-specific configuration, such as temporary file-system directories, connection strings, and so forth.

 If no configuration object was defined, or if `key` doesn’t exist, `getConfig()` will throw an exception.

+See `TestRunner` in the [automation API](automation_api.md) for information about how to define the configuration object.

 ### Example